 That there should be consultation and cooperation between employers and workers and associations of employers and workers to address risks to health and safety and measures that can be taken to identify, eliminate or reduce those risks.

-The Act recognises and outlines the vital role Health and Safety Representatives (HSRs) and Deputy HSRs (from 1 January 2012) play in representing the health and safety interests of workers.
+The Act recognises and outlines the vital role Health and Safety Representatives (HSRs) and Deputy HSRs play in representing the health and safety interests of workers.
 In all Australian jurisdictions it is widely acknowledged that HSRs can and do make a real difference in having health and safety matters addressed and therefore achieving better OHS outcomes.

 To support these principles and to encourage more workers to be represented on OHS issues, the Act offers options of how workers can be represented by HSRs and Deputy HSRs, provide for the involvement of workers and their representatives in health and safety decisions, and outlines a process for the resolution of health and safety issues.

 The Unions NT Health and Safety Representative Pocketbook Guide details the setting up of designated work groups, workers representation, the election of HSRs, their roles and functions, consultation on OHS matters and record keeping for the purposes of supporting HSRs to perform their functions for their work group members.
-The Pocketbook is available for your information at the following link. www.unionsnt.com.au and has recently been updated and published to reflect the new legislation which applies to NT industry from 1 Januuary 2012.
+The Pocketbook is available for your information in the sub menu for this page.